Where to Find the Best Value Set Menus in London

 Kudu Grill

-Head to Kudu Grill in Nunhead on Friday lunchtimes to bag yourself a steal of a deal – two courses and a side for £28 or three courses and a side for £32.
+Head to Kudu Grill in Nunhead on Friday lunchtimes to bag yourself a steal of a deal – three courses for £33.50.
 The South African-inspired menu includes dishes like harissa beef tartare with crispy shallots, sea bream with green mazavaroo and capers, and melktert choux bun with jasmine ice cream.
 Big sister spot Kudu in Peckham also runs a Friday set lunch menu that’s worth checking out too.

 57 Nunhead Lane, London SE15 3TR